primevprotocol/docs-builder-boost/src/routes/docs/[...2]Providers/[...8]Inclusion/+page.md

 ---
 title: Transaction Inclusion List
-description: Boost instances have a toggle option to activate Transaction Inclusion Lists for Searchers to Consume.
+description: builder-boost instances have a toggle option to activate Transaction Inclusion Lists for Users to gain early visibility into their inclusion.

+*this is an experimental feature we're collecting data on during the pilot phase*

 ---